beeryani/neogcamp_lessonone_markone/README.md

 console.log(superheroDict.superman)
 ```

-### ex13: put a list of questions together && ex14: club everything to make the game
+### ex13: put a list of questions together && ex14: club everything to make the game && ex15: print the final score to the user

 Done!